ELLIO-Technology/ELLIO-Traefik-Middleware-Plugin/README.md

 ## Overview

-The ELLIO Traefik Middleware Plugin provides enterprise-grade IP-based access control for Traefik proxy servers.
-It integrates with the ELLIO platform to dynamically manage IP allowlists and blocklists through External Dynamic Lists (EDL), ensuring your services are protected against unauthorized access.
+The ELLIO Traefik Middleware Plugin provides IP-based access control for services behind Traefik proxy.
+It integrates with the ELLIO platform to dynamically manage IP allowlists and blocklists through External Dynamic Lists (EDL), ensuring your services are protected against promiscious scanners and mass exploitation attempts.

 ## Prerequisites